christopher-mccormick/palindrome-finder/README.md

 ##### GET /reporter?input=xxx
 Get a JSON packet with the longest 3 unique palindromes found the input query string provided.

 Alternatively a basic UI has been created to allow palindrome queries to be submitted.
-This can be access in your brower by navigating to `/search`.
+This can be access in your browser by navigating to `/search`.
 If running on the default port this will result in a URL of http://localhost:3010/search

 ### Run the Tests ###
 A test suite has been set up for the application using the test framework JEST.
 These test can be run from the root of the project using:

       npm run test

-A coverage report has also been configure to run using:
+A coverage report has also been configured to run using:

       npm run coverage

-In addition to unit testing eslint has been configured for the project in order to provide styling consistancy.
+In addition to unit testing eslint has been configured for the project in order to provide styling consistency.
 Eslint can be run using:

     npm run lint